abesford/seizzmic-site-0c00b/src/pages/index.md

       We help lead your organisation through digital change.
 Our goal is to help get you ready for the future - in a way that your customers and colleagues will really notice.
-We'll help you plot out your digital journey, and support you to get there - modernising complex technology estates, making better use of data, and staying cyber-secure.
+We'll help you plot out your digital journey, and support you to get there.
     image_alt: Navigation
     actions: []
     type: section_hero